gulrenor/pllc/README.md

 + by `series`

 #### Section
 `section`, in Hugo, is simply another word for content type.
-The main `section`s are `doc`, `video`, and `info`.
+The main `section`s for this site are `doc`, `video`, and `info`.

 #### Category
 `category` is the most versatile method of displaying content.
 You can assign unlimited categories to a piece of content, and that content will then show on all those pages.

-The content is ordered by the frontmatter variable `category_weight`, and the default is zero.
-If you need something to diplay near the top then assign it a negative weight, and similarly if you want it to display at the end assign it a positive weight.
+The content is ordered by the frontmatter variable `category_weight`, and the default is 50.
+If you need something to diplay near the top then assign it a lower weight (> 0), and similarly if you want it to display at the end assign it a higher weight (< 100).

 The default order of content is descending by date, so the most recent content appears at the top.